gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 === Asserts

 For both the asserts shown in @program-assert-1 & @program-assert-2, retrieve the declaration of the binary operation.
-Retrieve by using the declaration from `s` the old interval.
-Using the `widenInterval` operation a new interval is created, passing the `old` interval to it, with the second argument: `(i, PInf)`.
+Using the declaration, the old interval is retrieved from the store (`s`).
+Using the `widenInterval` operation, a new interval is created, passing the `old` interval to it, with the second argument: `(i, PInf)`.

-// TODO: Update code
 #figure(
   zebraw(
     lang: false,